KorbsStudio/Guilded-for-Linux/README.md

 ```

 Wanna modify the client?
-ReGuilded will work this, since this installer puts Guilded in the proper path.
+ReGuilded will work with this, since this installer puts Guilded in the proper path.
 https://github.com/ReGuilded/ReGuilded